posit-dev/py-shiny-validate/README.md

 app = App(app_ui, server)
 ```

-You can also use the `.is_valid()` method in your renderer functions to ensure that the inputs are valid before rendering an output:
+You can also use the `.is_valid()` method to ensure that the inputs are valid before rendering an output:

 ```python
 @render.plot